U.S. mortgage applications rise in latest week: MBA

-NEW YORK (Reuters) - Applications for U.S. home mortgages rose last week as interest rates dipped, an industry group said on Wednesday.
+NEW YORK (Reuters) - Applications for U.S. home mortgages rose last week as interest rates dropped to their lowest level since February, an industry group said on Wednesday.

-The MBA’s seasonally adjusted index of refinancing applications rose 3.9 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, rose 5.7 percent.
+The MBA’s seasonally adjusted index of refinancing applications jumped 12.3 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, rose 4.9 percent to the highest level since January 2015.

-The refinance share of total mortgage activity fell to 60 percent of applications from 61 percent the week before.
+The refinance share of total mortgage activity increased to 61 percent of applications from 59 percent the week before.

-Fixed 30-year mortgage rates averaged 3.89 percent in the week, down 1 basis point from 3.90 percent the previous week.
+Fixed 30-year mortgage rates averaged 3.90 percent in the week, the lowest level since February 2015.
+They were down 9 basis points from 3.99 percent the previous week.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.